NuevoFoundation/workshops/content/english/sql_workshop/activity2/_index.md

 ![Ex](assets/Where_Ex.png)

+{{%notice info%}}
-1. The SELECT * FROM database block that we learned from the previous activity allows us to choose a database to look through.
+1. The `SELECT * FROM` database block that we learned from the previous activity allows us to choose a database to look through.

 2. The WHERE command allows us to narrow down what data is displayed depending on the condition (the green blocks in the image below).